A-Kester/a-kester.github.io/src/index.md

     <b>LiquidCrystal</b><br>This built-in library handles communication and writing to the LCD.<br>
     <b>math</b><br>This library is also built-in to handle our volume computations using pi.<br></p>
     <h4>Code Logic</h4>
+    <p style="margin-left: 40px;">[Explain code logic, how it works, why its designed that way]</p>
     <h4>User Interface</h4>
+    <p style="margin-left: 40px;">Users can interact with the system via the LCD screen and four buttons.
+Using the buttons to navigate the menu display, users can view [...] pages which display [...] information.
+To start the measurement process the user executes the following steps:</p>
     <h4>BOM</h4>
     <table style="margin-left: 40px;">
         <tr style="font-weight: bold;">